-I was born and grew up in The Netherlands but have lived in England for over 20 years.
+Born and raised in The Netherlands but I have lived in England for over 20 years.
 I studied art history (architectural history) and philosophy at the VU university in Amsterdam.
-As I loved the research side of my university years I stayed on after my Masters to do a Ph.D in art history.
+I stayed on after my Masters to do a Ph.D in art history.
 When my children were born I left academia, but art history was never far away, and it became fused into my work as a visual artist, especially early modern lace.
-I have researched early modern lace in Dutch and English portraiture and am currently consolidating my findings into writing.

 I am diving back into academia through an MSc in Ancient History (online) at the University of Edinburgh.
 I am writing my dissertation on Roman funerary portraiture.
 Life beyond graduation is still unclear but I am looking forward to more research projects!

 - MSc Ancient Worlds, University of Edinburgh (in progress, exp. spring 2024)

 - Ph.D Art and Architectural History, Vrije Universiteit Amsterdam (VU) / University of Groningen, 2006

 - MA Art and Architectural History, Vrije Universiteit Amsterdam (VU), 1998

 Interests: Portraiture, Roman Art & History, Classics, Reception of Classical Art, 16th and 17th century Dutch and English Art, Aesthetics and Theory of Arts, Tudor/Stuart Britain, Lace History.

 MSc Ancient Worlds.
 Dissertation research into Roman gravestone portraiture.
 Ongoing.